backups-obsidian/backup-obsidian-2/100 study-notes/102 AWS DVA/CodeDeploy.md

 - Supports **EC2/On-Premises**
 - Updates the instances in the deployment group with the latest application revisions.
 During a deployment, *each instance will be briefly taken offline for its update*.
 	- ![[attachments/Pasted image 20220517100439.png]]

+> [!note]- In place deployment is a deployment type whereas *half at a time is one of the deployment strategies*.

 > [!tip] If we only have EC2 instances and no ASG then we CANNOT use Blue/Green deployment.